NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 more efficiently.
 In other words, if a model requires any operation that hasn't been implemented on GPU, it must wait for copies to propagate from the CPU to the GPU(s).
 An effect of this inefficiency is that it slows down the system.
-Data scientists who are facing a large curve of uncertainty in how large (or how small) the compute-power needs of their model will be, investing heavily in frameworks reliant upon GPUs may not be the best decision.
+For data scientists who are facing a large curve of uncertainty in how large (or how small) the compute-power needs of their model will be, investing heavily in frameworks reliant upon GPUs may not be the best decision.